 International Security Studies (MLitt) 2025 entry

-The MLitt in International Security Studies examines international security through traditional and critical approaches.
-Students will learn to cultivate their own voice by engaging with different theoretical approaches and empirical case studies.
+Explore international security through traditional and critical approaches and cultivate your own voice by engaging with different theoretical approaches and empirical case studies.

 September 2025